What is call tracking?

 The price of call tracking software varies greatly depending on your business needs and use cases.
 Call tracking plans are usually separated into multiple tiered plans and can start at as little as $30/month or as much as several hundred dollars a month.

 Like other SaaS applications, call tracking software is subscription based and is typically billed monthly.
 It is important to note that while some call tracking providers do include phone numbers and monthly minutes in their initial fee, other providers do not and charge per phone number and per minute from the start.
+Try call tracking free for 14 days.

 Questions to ask when looking into call tracking software providers